 - Keep wellies and waterproof clothes by the door, so that even in bad weather you can get outside when everyone’s going stir crazy

-- use old jam jars with tinfoil on the top as viewing jars for bugs.
+- Use old jam jars as viewing jars for bugs.
 HABA do a viewing jar with an integrated magnifying glass but a simple jam jar will do

 - Get hold of an animal, bird or plant identification book and see what you can find in your garden or elsewhere nearby.

 - Observe.
 See how animals and plants live.
 What do they need to survive and thrive?
 What can we do to help them?
 This can lead to discussions about whether we should put seeds out on a bird table, for example.

 - Understand the weather.
 Learn to read the skies.